nayanex/Offerzen_Articles/oracle_python_article/README.md

 You can change the database with each change to your object model, but this can lead to lots of very small database calls, adding latency to your system, mainly if a lot of communication happens across the layers of your infrastructure.

-(While performing CRUD operations you can use the Unit of Work (UoW, which we pronounce “you-wow”)to check for inconsistencies by verifying that none of the objects changed on the database during the business transaction.
+(While performing CRUD operations you can use the Unit of Work (UoW, which we pronounce “you-wow”) to check for inconsistencies by verifying that none of the objects changed on the database during the business transaction.
 When it comes time to commit, it figures out everything that needs to be done to alter the database as a result of your work.
 It opens a transaction, does any concurrency checking and writes changes out to the database.)[2]

 In addition, the Unit of Work allows us to decouple our service layer from the data layer.
-If you would like to get a deeper dive into The Unit of Work design pattern applied to a Python project, I recommend you to read the chapter 6 of the book (Enterprise Architecture Patterns With Python)[https://www.cosmicpython.com/book/chapter_06_uow.html] written by (Harry Percival)[https://twitter.com/hjwp].
+If you would like to get a deeper dive into The Unit of Work design pattern applied to a Python project, I recommend you to read the chapter 6 of the book [Enterprise Architecture Patterns With Python](https://www.cosmicpython.com/book/chapter_06_uow.html) written by [Harry Percival](https://twitter.com/hjwp).
 The code bellow is an adaptation of what he presented in his book.

 *data_access_layer/unit_of_work.py*